- Cross Chola Pass (5,420m) – one of the highest pass of the Everest region.

 All we need for this journey is patience and the will to do, despite the geographical obstacles.
 We guarantee you that experiences enjoyed up here will be stuff for novels to pass down to the generations to come…

-Best Season for this Trek
+Best Season for Everest Chola Pass Trek

 Generally, autumn and spring are the perfect and high trekking seasons for the Everest Chola Pass Trek.
 June, July, and August are the low months to visit the Everest region as the trail remains slippery and muddy due to the monsoon.
 In addition, visit our trekking season information section for further details.